jackiryan/SIF-ARSET/README.md

 * Compare how SIF products aggregated in space and time using open source tools are used to study vegetation change across different regions in a variety of science and applied use cases.

 ## Installation ([Video instructions](https://www.youtube.com/watch?v=6_XKD3wrJ1g&t=1885s))

 * **Update (21-10-2025)**: **anaconda** has been added and tested against [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install).
 Simply run `setup-conda.sh`/`setup-conda.ps1` instead of `setup.sh`/`setup.ps1` in Step 3 of the instructions.
+* **Windows Users**: We **strongly recommend using the conda installation method** (`setup-conda.ps1`) as it provides pre-compiled geospatial libraries (GDAL, rasterio) that can be difficult to install via pip on Windows.
+If you encounter GDAL-related errors with `setup.ps1`, please use the conda method instead.
 * **Python version**: If not using conda, it is recommended to install [python3.13](https://www.python.org/downloads/release/python-3139/) or use an existing Python 3.11 or newer installation.

 ### 1. Clone this Repository to your Computer